Michael Jackson: Live at the Apollo 2002

-Michael Jackson: Live at the Apollo was a concert by Michael Jackson.
+Michael Jackson: Live at the Apollo was a concert by American singer Michael Jackson.
 The concert was performed at the Apollo Theater in New York City on April 24, 2002.
 The concert was a fundraiser for the Democratic National Committee and former President Bill Clinton.
 The money collected would be used to encourage citizens to vote.
 It raised almost $3 million.
 Dave Navarro played guitar during the song "Black or White".
 This was Michael Jackson's final on-stage performance.